textpattern/textpattern.github.io/administration/preferences-panel.md

 all valid name constructs, while *custom 1* and *custom !* are not.

 (**Attention:** you might find that you can use spaces in custom field names and it works in some situations.
-But this is \*not advised\*â€”and may eventually become impossible anywayâ€”because there are instances where custom field names are used as attributes in other Textpattern tags and thus required to be non-breaking strings, e.g.,
+But this is \*not advised\*â€"and may eventually become impossible anywayâ€"because there are instances where custom field names are used as attributes in other Textpattern tags and thus required to be non-breaking strings, e.g.,

     <txp:article_custom customfieldname="value" />

 .
-In this example, “customfieldname” represents a custom field name, which must be a single string in this case to work correctly.
+In this example, "customfieldname" represents a custom field name, which must be a single string in this case to work correctly.
 If the defined custom field name has one or more spaces, it won't work correctly.)